bentaysum/1D_model_rebuild/README.md

 ## 09/06/2020

+Initialisation routine began.
+User selects data point of curiosity rover to work with.

 Optional compilation works as intended.
 ALl L-BFGS-B files included in libf/phymars for now until we can figure out a better approach (eg. place in own directory/compile via symbolic link)